Fix Your Bad Credit Rating

 How to minimise the risk of your identity being stolen

 This is a myth.
-The UK’s Information Commissioner’s Office (the body who monitors data protection) has confirmed that credit reference agencies do not hold blacklists of borrowers, and they do not tell lenders if they should offer you credit or not.
+The UK’s Information Commissioner’s Office (the body that monitors data protection) has confirmed that credit reference agencies do not hold blacklists of borrowers, and they do not tell lenders if they should offer you credit or not.
 This decision is for the lenders to make themselves.

 The 3 UK credit reference agencies are obliged to provide you with the credit data they hold about you.
 You can obtain it from each agency for £2 (i.e. £6 in total).
-This fee is charged each time you make a data request, and the fee is non refundable.
+This fee is charged each time you make a data request, and the fee is non-refundable.
 You can order the reports via their websites or via the post.
 You should receive the information with 7 working days.